weshebert20/mongoose-books-app/docs/sprint3.md

 ## 2. Creating the CharacterSchema

-Since Characters will be embedded we can create it's schema either in its own file or in the same file as the document it will be embedded in.
-Let's keep it simple this time; and create it in the the `models/book.js`.
+Since Characters will be embedded we can create its schema either in its own file or in the same file as the document it will be embedded in.
+Let's keep it simple this time; and create it in the `models/book.js`.

 1. Add the CharacterSchema to `models/book.js` with one `name` attribute (keeping it simple for now).